lerer-veracode/Veracode-manual-for-GitHub/README.md

 </details>

 #### Align sandbox name with branch name (Optional)
-As you noticed in the above examples, the sandbox name for the scan was a fixed name.
-A fixed sandbox name is not maintainable as we probably want to scan different changes/versions in a different sandboxes.
+If you look into the above example, you'll noticed the sandbox name is a fixed name.
+A fixed sandbox name will not do well in the long run as we probably want to scan different changes/versions in a different sandboxes.

-An alternative to that is to have the sandbox name as the Git branch name.
-In order to achieve this we can modify the workflow definition to include a step prior to the scan to save the branch name as an attribute and use it when we submit for scan.
+An alternative to that is to align the sandbox name with the repository branch name.
+In order to achieve that we can modify the workflow definition to include a step prior to the scan to save the branch name as an attribute and use it when we submit for scan.

 <details>
 <summary>See example</summary>